alexbowe/Replicators/README.md

-# CodeiumOA
+# Replicators

-This is the question from a Codeium Online Assessment.

-Here is an abbreviated version of the question:

-Question (rough notes, not exact text):
+This is from an Online Assessment.
+Here is an abbreviated version of the question (rough notes, not exact text, which was dense):

 # Requirements
 - Replicator for directories (one machine to another)